clindet/bget/README.md

 bget api mgrast anno --evalue 100 --type organism --source SwissProt --seq mgm4447943.3

 bget api mgrast compute --info

+# returns all data in the system.
+Warning: this request returns 8MB+ and takes 5+ seconds
+bget api covid19 --all
+# returns all countries and associated provinces
+bget api covid19 --cts
+# returns all cases by case type for a country from the first recorded case.
+bget api covid19 --ct --name China
+# returns all cases by case type for a country from the first recorded case.
+bget api covid19 --ct-d-one --name China
+# returns all cases by case type for a country.
+bget api covid19 --ct-d-one-total --name China
+# returns all cases by case type for a country from the first recorded case with the latest record being the live count.
+bget api covid19 --ct-st-d-one --name China --status confirmed
+# returns all cases by case type for a country from the first recorded case.
+bget api covid19 --ct-st-d-one-live --name China --status confirmed
+# returns all cases by case type for a country from the first recorded case
+bget api covid19 --ct-st-d-one-total --name China --status confirmed
+# returns all cases by case type for a country with the latest record being the live count.
+bget api covid19 --ct-st-live --name China --status confirmed
+# returns all cases by case type for a country.
+bget api covid19 --ct-st --name China --status confirmed
+# returns all cases by case type for a country.
+bget api covid19 --ct-st-total --name China --status confirmed
+# returns all cases of a country.
+bget api covid19 --ct-total --name China
+# returns all live cases by case type for a country.
+bget api covid19 --live-ct --name China
+# returns all live cases by case type for a country after a given date.
+bget api covid19 --live-ct-st-date --name China --status confirmed --date 2020-04-20T06:20:47Z
+# returns all live cases by case type for a country.
+bget api covid19 --live-ct-st --name China --status confirmed
+# a summary of new and total cases per country
+bget api covid19 --summary
+bget api covid19 --export
+bget api covid19 --webhook https://your_webhook.com
 ```

 ### Query DOI resources